The Elite Standard: How to Value High-Precision Manufacturing Businesses

 Critical Valuation Drivers

-• Backlog & Visibility: A healthy, multi-year Backlog with high-margin defense or medical contracts acts as a valuation multiplier.
+• Backlog & Visibility: A healthy, multi-year backlog with high-margin defense or medical contracts acts as a valuation multiplier.
 Buyers pay for certainty.

 • Capital Equipment Age: The "Greenness" of your floor matters.
 Modern 5-axis CNC centers and automated cells represent lower future CAPEX for the buyer.